vladmandic/sd-fastvideo/README.md

 ### Processing

 - Pre-computed prompt embeds (computed on prompt change, not on each generate)
-- LCM scheduler (should use SD15 LCM model)
+- Optional LCM scheduler (should use SD15 LCM model)
-- TAESD VAE decode
-- Separate queues and threads for receive/process/decode/upload
 - Optional StableFast
 - Optional DeepCache
 - Optional Torch compile

-### Result
+### Results

 Without too many optimizations (more to come) its already running at ~35 FPS using nVidia RTX4090 at 360x640 (1/2 scaled down video HD resolution)

+> done: time=14.316 frames=508 fps=35.485 its=177.427

+And with higher step count and simpler scheduler, overall FPS goes down, but damn look at its!

+> done: time=37.310 frames=500 fps=13.401 its=268.024

 ## CLI usage